Why Robust Natural Language Understanding is a Challenge: Verification

 ERAN combines abstract domains with custom multi-neuron relaxations to support fully-connected, convolutional, and residual networks with ReLU, Sigmoid, Tanh, and Maxpool activations.
 ERAN is sound under floating point arithmetic with the exception of the (MI)LP solver used in RefineZono and RefinePoly.

-As the final step, we run every network in Table~\ref{tab:experiments} through ERAN but we could not get any hypercube verified.
-In Section~\ref{sec:section5} we discuss these results and we offer analysis on why that may be.
+As the final step, we run every network in Table~\ref{tab:experiments} through ERAN.
+Although we could not get any hypercube verified in the full embedding space, after dimensionality reduction we see some positive results.
+In Section~\ref{sec:section5} we discuss these results and we offer analysis on the reason behind this.